atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 subtitle: Live from the front line of Tik Tok's schizophrenic gender wars
 tags: [pop culture, politics, essay]
 ---
 One of the best ways to waste time on the internet is to make a Tik Tok account, game your algorithm, and delve into a subterranean network of shockingly-large absurd subcultures.
-Through this method, I have discovered countless--- white furries
+Through this method, I have discovered countless--- white furry converts to Salafist Islam, plus-size theme park enthusiasts, Juche goths, all of whom take themselves 100% seriously.

 You've likely heard of incels before.